-- Internal claims data with an explanation that demonstrates the current pattern of care for enrollees in the given county for the given specialty type, or - Detailed explanation that supports the rationale that the contracted network provides access that is consistent with or better than the Original Medicare pattern of care.
+• Internal claims data with an explanation that demonstrates the current pattern of care for enrollees in the given county for the given specialty type, or in the Network Adequacy Guidance, for CMS to consider Longevity-MI's "Pattern of Care" exception request.

-With respect to the "Pattern of Care" rationale, the Network Adequacy Guidance provides that in the Network Adequacy Guidance, for CMS to consider Longevity-NC's "Pattern of Care" exception request.
+&lt;sup>11 With respect to the "Pattern of Care" rationale, the Network Adequacy Guidance provides that

 Additionally, when considering the exception request standard under 42 C.F.R. § 422.116(f)(2)(ii), the Hearing Officer notes that when determining if there are other factors present, as outlined in 42 C.F.R. § 422.112(a)(10)(v), the regulatory subsection specifically provides that CMS considers "[o]ther factors that CMS determines are relevant in setting a standard for an acceptable health care delivery network in a particular service area."
 (Emphasis added).
 In other words, the regulation grants CMS the discretionary authority to determine which factors, if any, are relevant for its consideration.
 The Hearing Officer finds that review of such discretionary determinations is outside the scope of the Hearing Officer's authority under 42 C.F.R. § 422.688.
-Specifically, under 42 C.F.R. § 422.688, the Hearing Officer must comply with the provisions of title XVIII [of the Act] and related provisions of the Act, the regulations issued by the Secretary, and general instructions issued by CMS in implementing the Act.
+Specifically, under 42 C.F.R. § 422.688, the Hearing Officer must comply with the provisions of title XVIII [of the Social Security Act ("Act")] and related provisions of the Act, the regulations issued by the Secretary, and general instructions issued by CMS in implementing the Act.